 Identified factory planning parameters appropriate to the panelised OSM.

 Factory discovery activity illustrated the complexities compared to traditional manufacturing.

 A modelling approach demonstrated different tools and techniques.

-Through collaborative development, flexible but relevant mathematical models and simulation tools were developed.
+Flexible but relevant mathematical models and simulation tools were created through collaborative development.